GraphKeeper: Graph Domain-Incremental Learning via Knowledge Disentanglement and Preservation: Acknowledgements

 \section{Acknowledgements}

 The corresponding author is Qingyun Sun.
-Authors of this paper are supported by the National Natural Science Foundation of China through grants No.62302023 and No.62225202, the Fundamental Research Funds for the Central Universities JK2024-07, and the Guangzhou Basic and Applied Basic Research Foundation 2024A04J3681.
+Authors of this paper are supported by the National Natural Science Foundation of China through grants No.62302023 and No.62225202, the Fundamental Research Funds for the Central Universities JK2024-07, the Academic Excellence Foundation of BUAA for PhD Students, and the Guangzhou Basic and Applied Basic Research Foundation 2024A04J3681.
 We owe sincere thanks to all authors for their valuable efforts and contributions.

 { { }}

 \thesection{\Alph{section}} \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}} \theequation{\thesection.\arabic{equation}}